 Please use this handbook to enhance your own peer learning and please join our effort to expand and enhance its value.
 The people who came together to create the first edition - few of us knew any of the others, and often people from three continents would participate in our synchronous meetings - found that creating the Handbook was a training course and experiment in peeragogy.
 If you want to practice peeragogy, here's a vehicle.
 Not only can you use it, you can expand it, spread it around.
-Translators created versions of the first edition of the handbook in Spanish, and Italian.
-Updated translations are welcome.
+Translators have already created versions of the first edition of the handbook in Spanish, and Italian, and work is in progress to bring these up to date with the second edition.
+We've recently added a Portuguese translation team: more translators are welcome.